Emergent complex quantum networks in continuous-variables non-Gaussian states: Quantum Complex Network theory and Continuous Variable Quantum Systems

+Here we apply, for the first time, complex network analysis to CV multipartite quantum states.
+We focus on the ones that can be generated in the more advanced optical platforms, but the method can be applied to general CV states.

 Networks are a collection of nodes and links.
 This is a very versatile conceptual structure that can be applied to any kind of relation between a collection of physical systems: receivers and senders in an information network linked by physical channels; atomic spins interacting via magnetic forces; or physical observables linked by correlation relations.
 Modern complex network theory in the physical, social, and life sciences is built on graph theory from mathematics and computer science.
 The adjacency matrix is the central mathematical object of complex network theory: a non-zero term in the matrix indicates a link between two nodes, where the indices of the matrix determine the nodes.
-All that is done in this Article can thus be understood as constructing the adjacency matrices for relevant networks, and subsequently extracting relevant properties from them.\\
+The work done in this Article is based on constructing the adjacency matrices for relevant networks, and subsequently extracting relevant properties from them.\\

 In quantum information, graphs define the structure of the so-called \emph{graph} or \emph{cluster states}~\footnote{Cluster is sometimes reserved for graphs allowing for universal quantum computing.
 In this work, however, we use the terms \emph{cluster state} and \emph{graph state} as synonyms.}.
 They correspond to multipartite quantum states with a specific entanglement structure introduced in the context of measurement-based quantum computing~\cite{Raussendorf01,Raussendorf03,Menicucci06,Gu09}.
 For such cluster states, a non-zero term in the adjacency matrix indicates that an entangling gate has been applied between two qubits or between two quantum fields in two different optical modes (where the information is encoded in discrete or continuous variables, respectively).
 In this section we first provide a brief introduction to CV quantum optics in \ref{sec:QuantumOptics} and we review the CV cluster states that are induced by the imprinted networks in Sec.~\ref{sec:sub-clust}.
 Then in Sec.~\ref{sec:nonGaussIntro} we introduce the photon subtraction operation that creates non-Gaussian features in these quantum states.
 We define the emergent network of photon-number correlations in Sec.~\ref{sec:emer-corr}.
 Finally, in Sec.~\ref{sec:compNet} we review network measures in the context of complex network models.